amritg9/Portfolio/Volunteering/Readme.md

 #### Other Volunteering
 ##### 2018-2019
 I joined Lion's Heart volunteering (lionsheartservices) to volunteer for many community efforts.
 One of the efforts that really connected me was Color a Smile that works to distribute artwork to put smile to people's faces.
 With my innate passion for creating artwork, I created 97 colored artwork for this organization.
-[Color a smile Letter](https://github.com/amritg9/Portfolio/blob/main/Volunteering/Ghosh%2C%20Amrit%20vl02.pdf)
+[Color a smile Letter](https://github.com/amritg9/Portfolio/blob/main/Volunteering/Ghosh%2C%20Amrit%20vl02.pdf).
+I also volunteered for Plano City Cleanup, [Plano Cares](https://www.plano.gov/969/Plano-CARES), Dallas ArtFest and [North Texas Food Bank](https://ntfb.org/) during Thanksgiving.